STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

 .. note::

    You need to build the following Boost libraries for |hpx|:
-   Boost.Filesystem, Boost.ProgramOptions, and Boost.System.
-The
-   following are not needed by default, but are required in certain
-   configurations: Boost.Chrono, Boost.DateTime, Boost.Log, Boost.LogSetup,
-   Boost.Regex, and Boost.Thread.
+   Boost.ProgramOptions, and Boost.System.
+The following are not needed by default, but are required in certain configurations: Boost.Chrono, Boost.DateTime, Boost.Log, Boost.LogSetup, Boost.Regex, and Boost.Thread.

 Depending on the options you chose while building and installing |hpx|, you will find that |hpx| may depend on several other libraries such as those